 Can you explain why or why not?

-The more mature youngsters who have no difficulties in counting will probably move on to tabulating their results.
-You might want to use standard units (cm$^2$) with older children.
-If you use multilink, $1$BL might be equivalent to $4$ cm$^2$.
-Here is a spreadsheet of some findings related to this investigation that you may find useful.
-But, please don't just hand it out to the
+Some learners may move on to tabulating their results.
+You might want to introduce standard units (cm$^2$) with older children.
+If you use multilink, 1BL might be equivalent to 4 cm$^2$.
+Here is a screenshot of a spreadsheet of some findings related to this investigation that you may find useful.
+But, please don't just hand it out to the children!